Arthas819/Proficiency-Boosts-Efficiency/README.md

-This library is an open source project for our submitted paper ***Proficiency Boosts Efficiency: Extended Johnson's Rules for Flow Shop Scheduling with Learning and Forgetting Effects*** , joint work with Prof. Yuli ZHANG and Prof. Zuo-Jun Max SHEN.
+This library is an open source project for our submitted paper ***Proficiency Boosts Efficiency: Extended Johnson's Rules for Flow Shop Scheduling with Learning and Forgetting Effects***, joint work with Prof. Yuli ZHANG.

-The propsoed algorithms are coded in Java (JDK 22.0.1) and run on Intel(R) Core(TM) i9-13900HX (2.20 GHz) on Windows 11.
+The proposed algorithms are coded in Java (JDK 22.0.1) and run on Intel(R) Core(TM) i9-13900HX (2.20 GHz) on Windows 11.

+We also provide a complete version of the proof.
+Please see '[Complete Proof] Proficiency Boosts Efficiency.pdf'.

 In the following, we introduce all programs and folders.

-## 1.Codes in src/main/java
+## 1. Codes in src/main/java

 ### (1) Main Programs